CDC director Susan Monarez is out after less than a month on the job and other agency leaders resign

 NEW YORK (AP) — The director of the nation's top public health agency is out after less than one month in the job, and several top agency leaders have resigned.

-“Susan Monarez is no longer director of the Centers for Disease Control and Prevention.
-We thank her for her dedicated service to the American people,” the U.S. Department of Health and Human Services wrote in a social media post Wednesday.
+Officials did not explain why Susan Monarez was no longer with the agency, but her lawyers said she was targeted for standing up for science.

-HHS officials did not explain why Monarez was no longer with the agency.
+The U.S. Department of Health and Human Services announced her departure in a brief social media post Wednesday that said: “Susan Monarez is no longer director of the Centers for Disease Control and Prevention.
+We thank her for her dedicated service to the American people."

 “When CDC Director Susan Monarez refused to rubber-stamp unscientific, reckless directives and fire dedicated health experts, she chose protecting the public over serving a political agenda.
 For that, she has been targeted,” the attorneys wrote.